How to Get the Best Internet for Gaming

-How do I get better internet performance for gaming?
+How to get the best internet performance for gaming

 If your Fortnite or Call of Duty sessions are getting brought down by constant packet loss, jitter, and high ping rates, you can solve most of these problems with a little network troubleshooting.

 Home Wi-Fi is handy, but everything from other devices to the number of walls between your PC and router can affect your wireless connection.

 If your gaming PC is near your router (or you don’t mind running cabling through the house), use an Ethernet cable to get the best internet connection for gaming.
 Ethernet cables offer consistent internet performance since they use a wired connection that isn’t affected by wireless interference.

 Configure your Wi-Fi router’s settings (or buy a new one)

 Wi-Fi routers typically have Quality of Service (QoS) features that help them direct network traffic.